opulencephp/Opulence/application/rdev/views/pages/README.md

 echo $template->getOutput(); // "<ul><li>foo</li><li>bar</li></ul>"
 ```

-You can also inject values into variables your template from your application code:
+You can also inject values from your application code into variables in your template:
 #### Template
 ```
 <?php